 Doroshow JH.
 Approach to the patient with cancer.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 179.

-Rankin EB.
-Erler J. Giaccia AJ.
+Rankin EB, Erler J, Giaccia AJ.
 The cellular microenvironment and metastases.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2016:chap 3.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 3.